sztupy/wafrn/docs/deployment.md

 [![Deploy to Oracle Cloud][magic_button]][magic_wafrn_basic_stack]

+If it doesn't work then alternatively download the latest release from https://codeberg.org/wafrn/wafrn-opentofu/releases/download/latest/wafrn-opentofu-latest.zip and go to https://cloud.oracle.com/resourcemanager/stacks/create to upload the templates as zip file.

-Documentation for the OCI integration [can be found in a separate repository](https://github.com/sztupy/wafrn-opentofu).
+Documentation for the OCI integration [can be found in a separate repository](https://codeberg.org/wafrn/wafrn-opentofu).

 ## Installer